Dr Darcy Allen

 I’m an Associate Professor of Economics at RMIT University and a Director of the Digital Economy Council of Australia.

 I’ve played an active role in major regulatory debates in Australia.
-For instance, I’ve appeared seven times as an expert witness before parliamentary inquiries, and made dozens of submissions to public inquiries, ranging from digital assets and artificial intelligence to competition policy and red tape reform.
+For instance, I’ve appeared 8 times as an expert witness before parliamentary inquiries, and made dozens of submissions to public inquiries, ranging from digital assets and artificial intelligence to competition policy and red tape reform.
+My work has been cited over 70 times in parliamentary reports, explanatory memoranda and public inquiry reports inlcuding by the Australian Senate, House of Representatives, Productivity Commission and Australian Competition and Consumer Commission.

 Earlier in my career I was Deputy Director of RMIT’s award-winning Blockchain Innovation Hub, and Editor of the IPA Review, Australia’s longest-running magazine on politics and culture.
 My work is regularly featured in the media including the Australian Financial Review, The Australian, Sydney Morning Herald, and Herald Sun.